Career Development Award

 The National Hemophilia Foundation (NHF), a nonprofit organization founded in 1948, is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through education, advocacy, and research.
 NHF seeks research grant applications from established investigators, preferably at the assistant professor level or above, who have demonstrated a commitment to bleeding disorders research.
 We especially encourage innovative projects that promote the development of novel technologies and/or therapies to advance the field of bleeding disorders research.

-Candidates must hold an MD, PhD, or equivalent degree, with no more than six years of postdoctoral years of experience in hematology, nor more than six years since completion of medical training.
-United States citizenship is not required, but applicants must be affiliated with or be faculty members of a U.S.-based domestic organization, such as - universities, colleges, hospitals or laboratories.
+Career Development Award (CDA) candidates must hold a MD, PhD, or equivalent degree, with no more than six years of postdoctoral years of experience in hematology, nor more than six years since completion of medical training.
+United States citizenship is not required, but applicants must be affiliated with or be faculty members of a U.S.-based organization such as - universities, colleges, hospitals or laboratories.
 Only non-commercial institutions and investigators associated with a non-commercial institution are eligible to apply for this award.

 The CDA award recipient will be expected to spend at least 75% of their working time on the funded research project.
 The CDA recipient and his/her mentor are also expected to remain at their institution for the duration of the project.
 For the application, letters of support from appropriate institutional officials (department chair and financial grants officer) indicating the institution’s commitment to allow the candidate to focus his/her efforts on the stated research project will be required.

 NHF will award up to $70,000 annually for a maximum of three years.

 NHF is interested in funding innovative research studies in bleeding disorders to be carried out at the sub cellular, cellular, animal or human/patient levels.